 For better or for worse, country music is married to the Telecaster’s unmistakable twangy tone.
 If you’re a country nut at heart then there’s nothing wrong with a classic Telecaster Standard.
 Alternatively, the hollow body variants give you more versatility for the world of modern country.

 Hard and Heavy

 After dominating the worlds of rock and country the Telecaster was more than ready to storm the gates of Metal and Punk.
 In the late 1960s, the increased popularity of heavy rock meant that the Telecaster’s single coils couldn’t match the thick sound and extended sustain of humbucking pickups.
 As a result, the Telecaster Deluxe was born.

-The Deluxe was a Tele variant with two humbuckers, a thicker solid body with two tone and volume controls.
+The Deluxe was a Tele variant with two humbuckers, a thicker solid body with two-tone and volume controls.
 The design mimicked that of Gibson Les Paul and included a Stratocaster headstock.
-Famous players included Fall out Boy’s Joe Trohman who played the model religiously throughout the band’s extensive pop-punk career.
+Famous players included Joe Trohman from Fall Out Boy who played the model religiously throughout the band’s extensive pop-punk career.

 Jim Root of Slipknot is the guitarist who is renowned for defining the Tele as a heavy guitar.
 Jim Root’s go-to guitar is a HH Telecaster, specifically his signature model.
 Moving into the home of the heavy meant that the Tele had to undergo a dramatic change and with this came the age of Fender’s HH humbucker models.

 Jim Root’s signature guitar features a pair of EMG active humbucking pickups that are responsible for his brutal metal tone.
 The HH variation would also go on to be used in models like the Jazzmaster and Stratocaster also.